-If a property’s drinking water supply is inadvertently connected with a source of pollution, either through a cross-connection or simply a hose submerged in a container of liquid, then these pollutants could enter the water supply when there is an overpressure on the private property side or a sudden drop in water mains pressure.
+Backflow also occurs if a water pump such as a bore pump is interconnected to the internal water plumbing, and is pumping bore water at a higher pressure than the water main.
+If the drinking water supply on a properly is inadvertently connected to a polluted source, either through cross-connection or a submerged hose in a container of liquid, then these pollutants could enter the water supply when there is overpressure on the private property or a sudden drop in water mains pressure.

-The community has a right to protection from contaminated water as the result of a backflow incident.
-Contaminated water can cause health problems or death and because of this, there are obligations under legislation to install a backflow prevention device:
+Backflow can be prevented with a backflow prevention device.
+The community has the right to be protected from contaminated water as a result of a backflow incident.
+Contaminated water can cause health problems or even result in death.
+Due to this, legislation has been created to install a backflow prevention device: